 To mitigate for the timing granularity risk between bid submission and dispatch and help ensure that hybrid resources can meet dispatch awards for any real-time interval, the CAISO created hybrid dynamic limit functionality.
 This functionality will limit the dispatch instruction from the CAISO for portions of the bid curve that are unavailable for dispatch based on the dynamic limits submitted.
+Hybrid dynamic limits can be submitted up to 10 minutes before the associated RTD market interval (i.e., up to T-10 minutes).
 This functionality replaces the burden on scheduling coordinators who would otherwise be required to submit outage cards to manage availability on a 5-minute basis.
 This functionality shall not be used to manage unit outages, Scheduling Coordinators are still required to submit outages via OMS for equipment-related outages.

 For each 5-minute interval, CAISO requires Scheduling Coordinators to submit hybrid dynamic limits for hybrid resources.
-These hybrid dynamic limits will include upper and lower economic limits for a rolling 6-hour window.
-If, despite the requirement to submit hybrid dynamic limits, a Scheduling Coordinator does not submit a hybrid dynamic limit, SIBR will automatically create one on the Scheduling Coordinator's behalf equal to the upper and lower economic limits.
-If a Scheduling Coordinator did not or cannot submit hybrid dynamic limits they are required to notify the CAISO as soon as possible to avoid unit deviation and possible system reliability issues.
+In other words, for every interval in which the hybrid resource has an economic bid, self-schedule, or a base schedule, the SC must submit a dynamic limit reflecting the hybrid resource's current operational capabilities to comply with Section 30.5.6.2 of the CAISO tariff.
+Scheduling Coordinators must use the SIBR UI or API, and may not rely on the automated functionality built into SIBR.
+Hybrid dynamic limits will include upper and lower economic limits for a rolling 6-hour window.
+If a Scheduling Coordinator fails to comply with the CAISO tariff and does not submit a hybrid dynamic limit, SIBR will insert limits equal to the upper and lower economic limits.
+If a Scheduling Coordinator did not or cannot submit hybrid dynamic limits, they are required to notify the CAISO as soon as possible to avoid unit deviation and possible system reliability issues.

-CAISO Tariff Section 4.6.3.2 requires participating generators to be 500 kW or greater.
+8 CAISO Tariff Section 4.6.3.2 requires participating generators to be 500 kW or greater.
 Pursuant to Order No. 841, the CAISO has proposed to lower the minimum capacity requirement for storage resources to 100 kW, effective December 3, 2019.

 Scheduling coordinators may submit hybrid dynamic limits to reflect four scenarios: 1) ambient unavailability, 2) unavailability of renewable generation due to lack of fuel resource (e.g. wind, sun) 3) unavailability due to state of charge or 4) to reflect onsite charging.
 Scheduling coordinators that submit dynamic limits will no longer have to enter this unavailability into the outage management system.
 For hybrid variable energy components for which the CAISO is providing the forecast, the forecast for the component will not include outage information that is provided through OMS.
 This is due to the outage being input at the resource ID level versus the forecast which is provided at the component ID level.
 It will be up to the resource to include any outages for the variable energy components within their final value for the resource ID submitted to the dynamic limit tool.
 When consuming the hybrid dynamic upper/lower limits, the CAISO will use them in place of the upper/lower economic limits submitted in the clean bid.
 The CAISO will use the most restrictive Lower/Upper Economic Limits average value and rerated/derated PMax or Pmin.
 If the lower limit is higher than the self-schedule, the lower limit will be used.
+Hybrid dynamic limits may not be used to avoid curtailment of the VER component of a hybrid resource.